 You should take Advair according to your doctor’s instructions.

-You’ll take your Advair Diskus or Advair HFA dose as inhalations (puffs).
+You’ll take your Advair Diskus or Advair HFA dose as puffs, which you inhale.
 The drugs contain the same active ingredients.
 However, they come in different types of inhalers.
-Advair Diskus is a powder inhaler that you breathe in deeply.
-Advair HFA is an aerosol that delivers a spray of medication as you press down on the top of the canister.
+Advair Diskus comes as an inhaler containing powder that you breathe in deeply.
+Advair HFA is an aerosol that delivers a spray of medication that you breathe in as you press down on the top of the canister.

 Your doctor will show you how to use your inhaler correctly.
 You can also view the manufacturer’s instructions on how to use Advair Diskus or Advair HFA.

-Be sure to always rinse your mouth with water after taking a dose of Advair.
+Be sure to always rinse your mouth with water right after taking Advair.
 After rinsing, spit out the water.
 Do not swallow it.
-Rinsing each time will help reduce your risk for thrush (a fungal infection in your mouth and throat).
+Rinsing each time will help reduce your risk of thrush, a fungal infection in your mouth and throat.
 (Thrush is a side effect of Advair.
 To learn more, see this article.)

 Advair is typically taken twice per day.
 It’s best to take your doses about 12 hours apart, around the same times each day.
 This helps maintain a steady level of the drug in your body so Advair can work effectively.